 INTRODUCTION:

 This document is a plan to prepare for workplace emergencies.
 By auditing the workplace, training employees, obtaining and maintaining the necessary equipment, and by assigning responsibilities, human life and company resources will be preserved.
-The intent of this plan is to ensure all employees a safe and health ful workplace.
+The intent of this plan is to ensure all employees a safe and healthy workplace.
 Those employees assigned specific duties under this plan will be provided the necessary training and equipment to ensure their safety.
 This plan applies to emergencies that could be reasonably expected in our workplace such as fire/smoke, tornadoes, bomb threats, leaks, etc.

 EMERGENCY PLAN COORDINATORS: